-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-Before admission, the managed care organization faxes or mails to the Assisted Living (AL) facility:
+Before admission, the managed care organization (MCO) faxes or mails to the assisted living facility (ALF):

-Form H1700-1, Individual Service Plan — SPW (Pg.
+Form H1700-1, Individual Service Plan (Pg.
 1);

-Form H1700-2, Individual Service Plan — SPW (Pg.
+Form H1700-2, Individual Service Plan (Pg.
 2);

-Form H1700-B, Non-HCBS STAR+PLUS Waiver Services; and
+Form H1700-B, Non-STAR+PLUS HCBS Program Services;

+Form H6516, Community First Choice Assessment, or Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, and Form H2060-A, Addendum to Form H2060; and

 Form H2065-D, Notification of Managed Care Program Services.

-The STAR+PLUS Waiver (SPW) AL provider is expected to provide to the new member a tour of the facility, including staff and resident introductions.
+The STAR+PLUS Home and Community Based Services (HCBS) program ALF provider is expected to provide to the new member a tour of the facility, including staff and resident introductions.
 Members are encouraged to bring basic furnishings for bedroom areas with them.

-In the event the member does not provide his own furnishings, the facility must provide for each member:
+In the event the member does not provide his or her own furnishings, the facility must provide for each member:

 a bed with mattress;